How to melt chocolate

 Read our guide on how to melt chocolate in the microwave for even more top tips and recipe suggestions.

-Bake up a batch of our double-dipped shortbread cookies for a decadent afternoon treat.
+Bake a batch of our double-dipped shortbread cookies for a pretty afternoon treat.
 These will go down a treat with kids and adults, and they're really easy to make.
 They only need a handful of ingredients, most of which you probably already have in the cupboard.